MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

    - Redstone Save Mode: You can use redstone to activate a structure block and make it save or load a structure into your world.
 We're not doing that yet, so feel free to ignore this setting for now.
      - Save in Memory is faster, but you can only load the structure in this one world.
 This is the more common way to save.
      - Save to Disk is slower, but saves the structure to be used in different play sessions.
-     Why is it called "Redstone Save Mode?"
-Because
    - Show Bounding Box: Toggle this on and off to see your selection without the lines around it.

-2. Click the Save button under the selection image.
+1. Click the Save button under the selection image.
 There will be a **Structure Saved!** message briefly displayed over the structure.

 ### Save Mode - Reset button